HenrikDK/yamlr/README.md

 Validators
 ----------
-Here are all the validators Yamale knows about.
-Every validator takes a `required` keyword telling Yamale whether or not that node must exist.
+Here are all the validators Yamlr knows about.
+Every validator takes a `required` keyword telling Yamlr whether or not that node must exist.
 By default every node is required.
 Example: `str(required=False)`

 You can also require that an optional value is not `None` by using the `none` keyword.
 By default Yamale will accept `None` as a valid value for a key that's not required.
 Reject `None` values